Shyun304/AI_AtoZ/book/Hands-On-Machine-Learning/chapter1.md

    - Getting insights about complex problems and large amounts of data.

 3. What is a labeled training set?
-    -
+    - the traing data you feed to the algorithm includes the desired solutions
 4. What are the two most common supervised tasks?
+   - classification, regression
 5. Can you name four common unsupervised tasks?
+   - clustering
+   - anomaly detection and nvelty detection
+   - visualization and dimensionalith reduction
+   - association rule learning
 6. What type of Machine Learning algorithm would you use to allow a robot to walk in various unknown terrains?
+   - reinforcement learning
 7. What type of algorithm would you use to segment your customers into multiple groups?
+    - clustering
 8. Would you frame the problem of spam detection as a supervised learning prob‐ lem or an unsupervised learning problem?
+    - unsupervised learning problem
 9. What is an online learning system?
+    -
 10. What is out-of-core learning?
 11. What type of learning algorithm relies on a similarity measure to make predic‐ tions?